-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 You need to ask yourself this: "Is the benefit worth the risk?
 And there will be a variety of answers to that."

-Disney's new line of cloth masks can make a mandatory rule more fun at least.
+Disney's new line of cloth masks can make a following safety measures more fun.

 If you decide the reward is worth the risk, Hopson has some advice: "Wear a mask!"

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.